1. Home

 2. Sprint Planning

-In a prioritization board to access sprint planning settings heard to Evaluation Progress and Sprint planning.
+In a prioritization board to access sprint planning settings heard to Evaluation Poker Settings.

 Sprint planning in Ducalis involves three steps: